nickbrewer/gifcam/README.md

     browseable = yes
     read only = no
   ```
+  - Create samba users: execute `sudo smbpasswd -a pi` and enter your desired password.
+Whether you choose to keep this as the default (unsecure) is up to you.
+This will be the username and password required to access the shared folder.
+  - Note: the gifs directory does not exist yet.
+It will be created when you snap your first GIF, or if you manually create it with `mkdir /home/pi/gifcam/gifs`.

 ## In-Depth instructions (Pi Zero W from first boot.
 These instructions will work for other models except for USB OTG steps)
   - Flash SD card with Jessie Lite